Penta-2,3-dienedioic acid

-Penta-2,3-dienedioic acid (one of two chemicals called glutinic acid), is in allene-containing dicarboxylic acid.
+Penta-2,3-dienedioic acid (one of two chemicals called glutinic acid), is an allene-containing dicarboxylic acid.
 It was the first allene to be synthesized, in 1887, but the structure of it was thought to be a propyne core instead of an allene.
 The correct structural isomeric identity was not determined until 1954.

+Glutinic acid, a substituted allene, was isolated from Alnus glutinosa (Betulaceae).